 I related so much with Anne (and not just because my middle name is Anne with an E).
 She was always speaking up and sometimes got in trouble.
 She had plans and ambitions but was still kind.
 I saw a lot of myself in her.

-Large, Pillow Sham Reading Pillow Pattern
+Printable Reading Pillow Pattern

-I actually offer the reading pillow as a PDF pattern in my shop, since many of you prefer a PDF version to a version on the internet.
+I offer the reading pillow as a PDF pattern in my shop since many of you prefer an easy-to-print PDF version to reading the directions online.
+Reading Pillow Pattern Bundle in the shop.

-Purchase a Print Ready Version of this Tutorial WITH instructions for both sizes of pillows and more pillow options
+Purchase a print ready version of this Tutorial WITH instructions for both sizes of pillows and more pillow options.

 If you’d like to buy the pattern you can hop on over to my shop and find it there.